• Home

 Apple Calendar on desktop

-With Apple Calendar, you get the same native app experience on every device—including your Apple Watch—so you never have to use a web app.
+With Apple Calendar, you get the same native app experience on every device—including your Apple Watch and Vision Pro—so you never have to use a web app.
 Buttons are laid out in similar places, settings are much the same, and most importantly, the iPhone app feels like an iPhone app, rather than an Android app running on an iPhone.
 It's particularly apparent with things like swipe gestures that just don't follow the normal iOS conventions in Google Calendar.
 Sure, you could learn to use them, but why not go with the app that you almost don't have to learn to use?

 Siri recommendations on Apple Calendar

 And if your other family members use Apple Calendar, creating shared calendars is incredibly simple.
-You just open the Calendar's information, tap Add Person, and select their contact information.
+You just open the calendar's information, tap Add Person, and select their contact information.
 (Again, Google Calendar has a very similar feature that works great; it just requires one or two more steps to get up and running on Apple devices.)

 Google Calendar has more advanced features